-We still can’t believe how good Didier Drogba was in cup finals for Chelsea
+We still can’t believe how good Drogba was in Chelsea cup finals

 Didier Drogba won 12 major trophies during his two spells at Chelsea – and we still can’t believe just how good he was in cup finals.

 The Ivorian scored 177 goals in total for the Blues, but most impressive was that he almost always stepped up when it mattered most, scoring nine goals in 10 cup finals.

 We’ve looked back at Drogba’s record in finals throughout his two spells at Chelsea.

 Drogba joined Chelsea from Marseille in 2004 as part of Jose Mourinho/Roman Abramovich’s revolution and was playing in a cup final at the first possible opportunity as he lined up against Liverpool in the League Cup decider.

 Liverpool took the lead after 45 seconds through John Arne Riise’s volley but Steven Gerrard’s own goal sent the game to extra-time.

 Drogba put the Blues ahead in the 107th minute, bundling home a long throw, and they eventually won 3-2 to secure their first trophy under Jose Mourinho.

 After winning the trophy in 2005, Drogba was in another League Cup final two years later, facing up to one of his favourite opponents in Arsenal.

 Theo Walcott gave the Gunners an early lead with his first goal for the club before Drogba showed great composure to bring Chelsea level.